 - Documentation that all health requirements have been met.
-This includes: updated immunizations, a recent and negative TB test, and a statement of good health from a qualified physician.
-Please see the ‘Dorsey Schools PN Program Health Requirements’ form.
+These requirements include updated immunizations, a recent and negative TB test as indicated by a negative skin test or a physician confirmed negative chest x-ray, and a statement of good health from a qualified physician.
+Please see Dorsey Schools PN Program Health Requirements form.

-- Documentation of current CPR/BLS certification.
+- Documentation of current American Heart Association/BLS certification.

 - Status as high school graduate or its equivalent (GED).
 Official transcripts will be requested to verify this information.